Tofugear/litepaid-ruby/README.md

 Accept Bitcoin, Litecoin, Dogecoin, DigiBytes and more through the LitePaid service - a fast and easy way to accept digital currencies.

+Before you use this Gem you must create a [LitePaid](https://litepaid.com/) account and setup a Website Profile to obtain your API key.

 ## Installation

 Add this line to your application's Gemfile: